J.D. Application Instructions

 - Once your application has been submitted, you must inform the admissions office of any changes in the information provided, or any new event or information that would have been required to be disclosed had it occurred or been known on the date the application was submitted.
 For details, please refer to Section VI of the Application and the certification above your signature.

 - If you intend to apply for educational loans, including Stafford Loans, Perkins Loans, and College Work-study, submit the Free Application for Federal Student Aid (FAFSA) by March 15.
 The university's Financial Aid Office may request supplemental financial information.
-Questions regarding educational loans should be directed to the university's Office of Financial Aid at 540.458.8715.
+Questions regarding educational loans should be directed to Drake Breeden in the university's Office of Financial Aid at 540.458.8729.
 All applicants for admission are considered for merit-based scholarship assistance; no separate application form is required.